ash3011/Jenkins_Test_2/appdeployment/README.md

-# Chart for webapp deployment on a Kubernetes Cluster
+# Chart for webapp deployment

 ### Run lint command to check for syntax errors
     helm lint .